FATac/fatac.github.com/source/configuration.rst

 Configuration
 ======================================================================================

-There are several aspects that must be defined in order to get the Semantic Web (SW) working with a new Ontology.
+There are several aspects that must be defined in order to get Arts Combinatòries (AC) working with a new Ontology.
 This configuration guide is organized step-by-step.

-Step 0: Virtuoso
+Step 1: Virtuoso
 ---------------------------

 Some Virtuoso initial configuration is necessary.
 Access to Virtuoso Conductor console (default should be: http://localhost:8890/conductor/ with both user and password "dba").
 Click "Interactive SQL" on the right, and run the next sql script: